-The majority of teachers will be evaluated using all three components (teacher performance, student achievement, and student perceptions).
+The majority of teachers will be evaluated using all three components (teacher performance, student achievement, and student experience).
 However, in order to ensure a fair, accurate, and rigorous evaluation for all teachers, adjustments are made for various categories of teachers.
 The table below summarizes the four teacher categories and how their evaluation templates differ.

-Teacher Category Teacher Performance Student Achievement Student Perceptions Category A - Most grade 3-12 teachers whose students take an ACP, STAAR, or AP exam, including most K-5 specials teachers 50% 35% 15% Category B - Most K-2 teachers whose students take an ACP or ITBS/Logramos 65% 35% 0% Category C - Most grade 3-12 teachers whose students do not take an ACP, STAAR, or AP assessment but who are able to complete a student survey (e.g., CTE teachers).
-65% 20% 15% Category D - Any teacher whose students do not take an ACP, STAAR, or AP assessment nor are eligible to complete a student survey (e.g., pre-K teachers, teachers not-of-record such as SPED inclusion teachers, TAG teachers) 80% 20% 0%
+Teacher Category Teacher Performance Student Achievement Student Experience Category A - Most grade 3-12 teachers whose students take an ACP, STAAR 50% 35% 15% Category B - Most K-2 teachers whose students take an ACP or TerraNova/SUPERA 65% 35% 0% Category C - Most grade 3-12 teachers whose students do not take an ACP, STAAR but who are able to complete a student survey (e.g., CTE teachers, elementary specials).
+65% 20% 15% Category D - Any teacher whose students do not take an ACP, STAAR nor are eligible to complete a student survey (e.g., pre-K teachers, teachers not-of- record such as SPED inclusion teachers, TAG teachers) 80% 20% 0%